SatyamCodey/hello-world/README.md

 # hello-world
-# This is judt an extra bit of info.
+# This is just an extra bit of info.